-Headphones that are ideal for commuting, block or cancel the ambient noise of moderately loud environments, like being in a metro, train or bus.
+The best headphones for commuting block or cancel the ambient noise of moderately loud environments, like being in a metro, train or bus.
 They don't leak much so other commuters can't hear what you are listening to.
-They're also comfortable and portable enough, to not be cumbersome to use while traveling.
-Below are our recommendations, for the best headphones for commuting we have tested so far.
+They're also comfortable and portable enough to not be cumbersome to use while traveling.
+Below are our recommendations for the best headphones for commuting we have tested so far.

-Commuting headphones in this price range, deliver superior noise isolation.
-Typically through the use of proprietary active noise-cancelling technology.
-They have a good sound, they're comfortable, sturdy and not too cumbersome.
-Additional features like wireless audio and an efficient or unique control schemes are often provided on these models.
+Commuting headphones in this price range deliver superior noise isolation, typically through the use of proprietary active noise-cancelling technology.
+The best portable headphones have a good sound, are comfortable, sturdy and not too cumbersome.
+Additional features like wireless audio and efficient or unique control schemes are often provided on these models.

 In this price range, commuting headphones will not be as feature-packed as the more premium models.
 They still deliver a good sound and great active noise isolation, capable of blocking the noise of a loud commute or flight.
 They're also comfortable and relatively compact.
 However, their build quality is a little less durable.

 In this price range, commuting headphones most likely have a passively isolating design.
-Good active noise cancelling usually makes the headphones more expensive.
-They will still be enough for loud environments, like being on a train but won't be as efficient at reducing ambient noise, as the higher-end headphones on this list.
-They're also not as durable or comfortable and struggle with audio reproduction.
+They will still be enough for loud environments, like being on a train.

-A few examples of headphones for commuting that didn't make the cut:
+A few examples of headphones that didn't make the cut:

 - Sennheiser PXC 550.
 Well-built, versatile headphones.
 Isolation is weaker than the QC 35 and the Zik 3.0.
 See our review

 - Sennheiser Momentum 2.0 Wireless.
-Sturdy build quaity and decent sound.
+Sturdy build quality and decent sound.
 They don't leak much but are a bit pricey for what they have to offer.
 See our review

 - Denon AHGC20.
 Great isolation and low leakage.
 Poor sound quality and too pricey for what they offer.
 See our review